 - If you want to use the package monitor (RPM), the rpm-build package is required. - 4.
 This patch provides multithreaded malloc support on Solaris 8.
 It is required because the standard system malloc library is optimized for single threaded applications, but the broker typically runs many threads and requires the multithreaded mtmalloc. - 5.
+WebSphere Event Broker is supported only in the Global zone, or in a whole root non-global zone, and must be installed separately in each. - 6.
 See the Program Directory for WebSphere Event Broker for z/OS or the Program Directory for WebSphere Rules and Formatter Option for z/OS for further details.
 In particular, review the information in "Preventative Service Planning".